This is a chapter from the book: The Prophets And Our Times by Fr. P. Gerald Culleton; the first edition appeared in 1941.

 seeking the ruin of souls.

-Mary, Queen of All Saints,
+Mary, Queen of All Saints, pray for us!

 (This powerful prayer of exorcism was composed by Pope Leo XIII; in a vision, he had been shown the fearful battle to be waged between Satan and St. Michael, over the Church of the future.
 Now, as never before, the Church needs the intercession of St. Michael!
 Please say this prayer every day.)